Bicidyahan: The raid of 'Galla-eri'

 After this final battle, the fleeing Galla were hacked down and Sultan Farax Cisman was henceforth given the nickname of Gallaeri(expeller of pagans), a name that survives within the Bicidyahan sub-clan that descend from him.

 19th century

 In the ensuing century, the Bicidyahan would expand into the Geladi and Wardheer pasturelands, putting them into direct conflict with a number of tribes.
-This culminated into open war when their then allies, the Marehan were attacked in Geladi during the late 1870's.
+This culminated into open war when their then allies, the Marehan specifically the Rer Wegeida were attacked in Geladi during the late 1870s.
 The Italian book 'Rassegna italiana politica letteraria' provides a brief synopsis of the event, stating: